shevious/edx-documentation/en_us/course_authors/source/getting_started/accounts.rst

 * :ref:`Create an Account`
 * :ref:`edX101_section`

 This information is intended for course staff.
-You might want to include the details about the registration process and password policies in your communications with prospective students.
+The *EdX Learner's Guide* also includes information about creating an account and the edX Demo course.
+You might want to share course- or institution-specific details about the registration process, such as password policies or the use of campus credentials, in your communications with prospective students.

 For information about enrolling students in a course, see :ref:`enroll_student`.